 Maths opens doors to a variety of exciting careers

-In each issue of Plus we run a career interview.
+We have interviewed a lot of people who have studied maths.
 Over and over again, interviewees tell us that while they were in school they had no real idea what sort of jobs a degree in a mathematical discipline might lead to.
 Here are some of the people we've met who use maths in their work:

 - an architect who designs eco-friendly high-concept buildings;